pytexas/pytexas.github.io/input/sponsors/prospectus/index.md

 **Schedule:**

-- **Sat, May 16**: Plenary keynote, morning presentations, lunch, afternoon presentations, and lightning talks.
+- **Sat, Oct 24**: Plenary keynote, morning presentations, lunch, afternoon presentations, and lightning talks.
 Room for sponsor booths & tables, as well as drinks and snacks, will be open all day.
 Promotional sponsor after party slot available in the evening.
-- **Sun, May 17**: Plenary keynote, morning presentations, lunch, afternoon presentations.
+- **Sun, Oct 25**: Plenary keynote, morning presentations, lunch, afternoon presentations.
 Room for sponsor booths & tables, as well as drinks and snacks, will be open all day.

 ## Why Sponsor?